Nerwo/nerwo-contracts/README.md

 freelancer's address, the transaction amount, and the backend UUIDv7 offer ID as `bytes16`.
 The client must have approved the amount the ERC20 token transfer.
+The token must have a non-zero cap and `amount` must not exceed it.

 ### pay